Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Why do the ABA workload studies use 2,080 attorney hours per year?

-The ABA public defender workload studies used 2,080 hours as the default annual hours per attorney FTE.
+The ABA public defender workload studies used 2,080 hours as the default Annual Hours Per FTE.
 This assumes that an attorney devotes eight hours per day, five days per week, 52 weeks per year to casework.

 Vacation, Sick Leave, and Holidays

-To calculate Annual Hours per FTE, you should first subtract the days that an FTE attorney is provided for vacation, sick leave, personal leave, etc. For example, in our Fictional Jurisdiction, attorneys receive 10 days of vacation, 10 days of sick leave, and 11 state holidays.
-The table below shows the reduction of available hours per FTE based on vacation, leave, and holidays.
+To calculate Annual Hours Per FTE, you should first subtract the days that an FTE attorney is provided for vacation, sick leave, personal leave, etc. For example, in our Fictional Jurisdiction, attorneys receive 10 days of vacation, 10 days of sick leave, and 11 state holidays.
+The table below shows the reduction of Annual Hours Per FTE based on vacation, leave, and holidays.

 Training, Administrative, and Other Non-Casework

-In calculating Annual Hours per FTE, you should also account for the time attorneys spend on training, administrative work, and other non-casework tasks, including staff meetings and travel.
+In calculating Annual Hours Per FTE, you should also account for the time attorneys must spend on training, administrative work, and other non-casework tasks, including staff meetings and travel.
 You can use available data to determine how much time to subtract, or you can estimate this time.

 Travel Time

 The NPDWS standards do not include case related travel time because required travel time varies substantially by jurisdiction and provider.
 An attorney working in a rural regional office may need an enormous amount of time for travel, while an attorney working in a smaller urban jurisdiction may need very little.
 Additionally, travel time is often attributable to multiple cases.
 For example, when an attorney goes to a jail, they often visit several clients, or they may visit one client to discuss multiple cases.
-For this reason, you should consider estimating and subtracting travel when setting your Annual Hours per FTE.
+For this reason, you should consider estimating and subtracting travel time when setting your Annual Hours Per FTE.
+Below are two examples of calculating travel time.

-In Jurisdiction A, the public defense provider requires attorneys to track their travel time.
+Example 1: In Jurisdiction A, the public defense provider requires attorneys to track their travel time.
 From these data, the provider knows that, on average, each attorney spends 115 hours per year on travel time.
-The provider therefore subtracts 115 hours per attorney when calculating Annual Hours per FTE.
+The provider therefore subtracts 115 hours per attorney when calculating Annual Hours Per FTE.

 Administrative Time

 Administrative time includes all time devoted to work that cannot be attributed to a single case.
-Commonly administrative time includes staff meetings, supervisory meetings, and case review meeting
+Commonly administrative time includes staff meetings, supervisory meetings, and case review meetings.
+Below are two examples of calculating administrative time.

-The below table shows an example calculation of non-casework Time for fictional jurisdiction using the scenarios from Example 2 above in each category.
+The table below shows a calculation of non-casework time for the Fictional Jurisdiction using the scenarios from Jurisdiction B above.

 Jurisdiction